linusshops/pipeline/README.md

     ->thenReturn();
 ```

 Each pipe will receive the file object and is free to do whatever it wants with it.

-When it is done it's work it can call the next pipe, or not.
+When it is done its work it can call the next pipe, or not.
 Let's look at some examples.

 ## Pipes can be classes
 ```php